Automatic Speech Recognition

 License nuance.
 MIT/Apache models are open source in the full sense.
 NVIDIA’s CC-BY-4.0 is a content license - commercial use is fine but attribution is required, and purists do not call it open source.
 Watch out: older Canary checkpoints (pre-Qwen) were CC-BY-NC (non-commercial only).
 Qwen3-ASR-Flash (the 52-language flagship numbers) is API-only on Alibaba Cloud; the open 0.6B/1.7B checkpoints cover fewer languages.
 Training data is closed for all of them - you get weights, not reproducibility.

-Everything below runs on a single modest GPU (tested on a 6 GB GTX 1660 SUPER) or CPU.
+Everything below runs on a single modest GPU (tested on a 6 GB GTX 1660 SUPER) or CPU, and every model loads through Hugging Face transformers - no model-specific packages.
 Package roles:

 • datasets + torchcodec - test clips with reference transcripts (LibriSpeech)